slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

 send_instructions | No | Boolean | False | *New in V2.* Defaults to True.
 Indicates whether we should send payment instructions to the subscriber via SMS.
 This value may be ignored on some networks that have alternative ways of notifying the subscriber of pending payment requests. instructions | No | String (Max 140 characters) | "Use #1234 as the reference" | *New in V2.* Allows overriding of the default instructions sent to the subscriber.
 This value may be ignored on some networks that have alternative ways of notifying the subscriber of pending payment requests.

-## Retrieving a single collection request
+## Retrieving a single Collection Request

 > Sample Request: